 - Continuous monitoring equipment that was being utilized to fulfill O. Reg.
 170/03 requirements was performing tests for the parameters with at least the minimum frequency specified in the Table in Schedule 6 of O. Reg.
-170/03 and recording data with the prescribed format. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.
+170/03 and recording data with the prescribed format. - The owner and operating authority ensured that the primary disinfection equipment had a recording device that continuously recorded the performance of the disinfection equipment. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.